MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 - download.microsoft.com
 - visualstudio.com

 If you are using Internet Explorer, you can add the trusted sites by going to **Internet Options > Security > Trusted Sites > Sites**.
 These steps are different for other browsers.
+(If you need to download an older version of the remote debugger from my.visualstudio.com, some additional trusted sites are required to sign in.)

 When you download the software, you may get requests to grant permission to load various web site scripts and resources.
 In most cases, these additional resources are not required to install the software.

 ### Install ASP.NET Core on Windows Server

-1. Install the [.NET Core Windows Server Hosting](https://go.microsoft.com/fwlink/?linkid=844461) bundle on the hosting system.
+1. Install the [.NET Core Windows Server Hosting](https://aka.ms/dotnetcore-2-windowshosting) bundle on the hosting system.
 The bundle will install the .NET Core Runtime, .NET Core Library, and the ASP.NET Core Module.
+For more in-depth instructions, see [Publishing to IIS](https://docs.microsoft.com/aspnet/core/publishing/iis?tabs=aspnetcore2x#iis-configuration).

     > [!NOTE]
     > If the system doesn't have an Internet connection, obtain and install the *[Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/download/details.aspx?id=53840)* before installing the .NET Core Windows Server Hosting bundle.